Loudon Wainwright III And Vince Giordano Play From The Great American Songbook

 GROSS: (Laughter).

 GROSS: Well, Vince, I know you bought the house next door to you just to store, like, the tens of thousands of recordings and music scores and piano rolls and all that stuff.
-Are you spending more time there in that other house, going through stuff?
+So are you spending more time there in that other house, going through stuff?

 GIORDANO: Oh, yeah.
 Yes, finding things that I haven't seen in 20 or 30 years and tidying up all the loose ends - and also the garage.
 There were eight crates of music that someone gave me about 15, 16 years ago.
 And I said, someday, I'll get to that.
 And that day is here.